dsmitchell/python-bst-linear-balance/README.md

-# Balance Binary Search trees in linear time
+# Balance Binary Search Trees in Linear Time

-Python implementation of the now expired patent 6675157, by the original inventor
+Python implementation of the now expired patent 6,675,157 by the original inventor